junh1024/junh1024-Documents/Games/EV Nova for KC players.md

 ![Lightning](https://vignette.wikia.nocookie.net/evn/images/2/20/Nova_rleD_1014.gif)	![Thunderhead](https://vignette.wikia.nocookie.net/evn/images/b/bf/Nova_rleD_1058.gif)

-There are other ships in EVN, but I haven't mapped them to KC ships cuz I don't think they're close enough.
+There are other ships in EVN, but I haven't mapped them to KC ships since I don't think they're close enough.
 Mainly Vell-os and Polaris ships since they're overpowered and rather unconventional-looking.
 There is a Lightning & Thunderhead (pictured above).
 You can map them to Inazuma & Ikazuchi based on name.
 But then the Inazuma & Ikazuchi in EVN would have much less shields than the Fubuki & co in KC, which is very untrue.
 You could also map Lightning to Shimakaze, for its speed & appearance, but I refrained, again for low shields.
 There is also a Thunderforge which is about as fast as Kongou, but (more) powerful than a Musashi (depending on range).

 ### Naming
 KC ships are named like their IJN counterpart.
 There are [conventions](https://en.wikipedia.org/wiki/Japanese_ship-naming_conventions) , like CVs named after flying things, and DDs after natural phenomena.
 Shoukaku = soaring crane, Souryuu = blue dragon.
-Fubuki=blizzard, Shirayuki=white snow.
+Fubuki = blizzard, Shirayuki = white snow.
 Poetic names.

 In EVN, some ships have generic names.
 Some cargo ships are named after mythical creatures, like Terrapin, Pegasus, Leviathan.
 Vell-os and Polaris ships can have names like Javelin, Arachnid, Scarab.
 Slightly poetic.
 There is a Dragon in EVN, but it's black w/ flourescent coloring, and it might not carry by default.
 But it has enough space for a fighter bay.